 Royston E. Naylor

-My love affair with photography started in the early 80s (although we’d been friends since my early teens) She’s not a jealous lover, she allows me to flirt and play with all her sisters (the Muses often share their lovers, it seems) so Music and Dance often join us in a euphoric ménage à trios (or quatre?): A synergy of inspirations?
+My love affair with photography started in the early 80s (although we’d been friends since my early teens).
+She’s not a jealous lover; she allows me to flirt and play with all her sisters (the Muses often share their lovers, it seems) so Music and Dance often join us in a synergy of inspirations!

-I know I’m waxing lyrical, but such a multiplicity of Muses is heaven indeed for me.
-To watch a song decrypted in a dance, to hear the movement weaving webs of light, to feel my soul transported from within, I feel the need to try and share this sight.
+To watch a song decrypted in a dance, to hear the movement weaving webs of light, to feel my soul transported from within, I feel the need to share the gift of sight.

 Back down to earth, the moment gone, but maybe just a hint of it remains?